orstavik/JoiComponents/book/chapter3_slot_matroska/1_HowTo_chainSlots.md

 just like regular, native HTML elements.
 Imagine: you make an app, and then instead of writing the same HTML, CSS, and JS code again and again, you simply reuse a web component.
 That is nice!
 Reuse frees up developer time, and reuse affords more testing and higher component quality.
-Its not easy to make such tested, high quality, reusable (web) components, but it can now be done.

-And, apps are not the only thing on the web that can benefit from reusing web components: web components themselves can also reuse other web components.
+And, apps are not alone in benefiting from web component reuse: web components themselves can also reuse other web components.
-Most of the benefits of reusing web components also applies for web components themselves.
-Therefore, many web components *do* use other web components from in their own shadowDOM.
-In fact, if you develop a web component for reuse, I recommend you to anticipate that your web component can be layered as deep as three or four web components beneath the main html document.
+Web components use other web components in their own shadowDOM, to save time on reuse and better organize code.
+Thus, when you develop a web component for reuse, you should anticipate that it might be layered as deep as three or four web components beneath the main html document.

 ## WhatIs: to chain slots